DMM TOC > 500 Additional Mailing Services|

 a.
 Enter on the receipt part of the Form 3804, the name and complete address of the person or firm to whom the mail is addressed.

 b.
-Affix the numbered, barcoded part of the gummed label from Form 3804 to the address side of the mailpiece.
+Affix the numbered, barcoded label part of the Form 3804 to the address side of the mailpiece.
 The label part of the form and the endorsement “Return Receipt Requested” must be placed above the delivery address and to the right of the return address, or to the left of the delivery address on parcels.
 Give the completed receipt part of the Form 3804 to a USPS employee.
 If asked to do so, the USPS employee must show on the receipt the time the article is accepted for mailing.
 If given to a rural carrier, the carrier returns the postmarked receipt to the mailer.

 10.2.2 Receipt Not Received